Orthodontics Module

 Findings

-• optimize documentation based on treatment stages and access to supplemental content
+• optimized documentation for treatment stages and supplemental content access

 Design

-With a better understanding of our users and their workflows, I met with my developers to create various low-fidelity wireframes that addresses the research findings.
+With a better understanding of our users and their workflows, I worked with developers to create various low-fidelity wireframes.

-Based off of our top wireframes, I created simplified prototypes and conducted user testing with them to identify the most intuitive and efficient layout.
-With these results, we moved forward with more specific design decisions and features that would best fit the decided layout.
+From our top wireframes, I created prototypes and conducted user testing to identify the most intuitive and efficient layout.
+With these results, we were able to narrow down features to focus on.

-Hi-fildelity mockups were created for an accurate fit and feel of the product before further development.
-To ensure our final product aligned with our goals, after every iteration, conducted project reviews with our team and we reached out to our customers for feedback.
+Hi-fidelity mockups were created for an accurate feel of the product before further development.
+To ensure our final product aligned with our goals, after every iteration, we conducted project reviews with our team and reached out to our customers for feedback.

-For these, we also involved our ortho organizations and end-users to gauge their reactions and finalize the designs.
-Overall, feedback was overwhelmingly positive, with some end-users stating excitement to show these visuals to their patients.
+We also involved our end-users for design feedback.
+Review was positive, with some end-users stating excitement to show these visuals to their patients.

 Outcomes

-• More than a couple of our customers chose to be part of the first release of our module, where it is used by all of their orthodontic clinics
+• A handful of our customers chose to be part of the first release of our module, where it is used by all of their orthodontic clinics

-Given how we were in contact with a wide range of organizations and roles, there were differing priorities which initially cause pauses in our progress.
-In order to find commonalities and move the design forward, we pulled from our on-site observations with our end-users to better formulate core questions to ask for feedback and advocate for certain decision decisions to go with.
+Given the wide range of organizations and roles, there were differing priorities which caused pauses in the beginning.
+To move the design forward, we pulled from our on-site observations with our end-users to better identify commonalities, formulate core questions for feedback, and advocate certain decisions.

 Most of our users are detail-oriented, where mock-ups either had to be very simplified or high-fidelity to avoid off-topic discussion during presentations.
-This made me more meticulous over what to block out without taking away from the purpose of the visual and double checking that the dental content of the mock patient makes clinical sense.
+This made me more meticulous over what to block out without taking away from the purpose of the visual and double checking that the dental content makes clinical sense.

 Previous